Zipaetis saitis: Description

-Upperside in fresh specimens velvet black, or brown to light brown in the female.
+The upperside in fresh specimens velvet black, or brown to light brown in the female.
 Forewing with a broad, oblique, snow-white band from middle of costa to near apex of interspace 1, inwardly emarginate in its lower third.
 Hindwing with a similar broad white postdiscal band parallel to the posterior two-thirds of the terminal margin, the outer margin of the band emarginate between the veins.
 Underside similar, ground colour paler; the white bands as on the upperside; both forewings and hindwings with a subterminal sinuous pale line.
 Hindwing with a row of five ocelli enclosed in a common silvery narrow band, on the inner side of the white band; each ocellus with a white centre, an inner ring of ochraceous, and an outer ring of blackish brown; the ocelli at the each end of the row the smallest, the preapical very large and bi-pupilled.
 Antennae ochraceous red; head, thorax and abdomen dark brown.

 Expanse: 64–74 mm.
 (2.55-2.9 inches).

 Habitat: Southern India; the Nilgiris, Anaimalai Hills, Kochi and Travancore.